 ACE institutions are required to collect data using common methods and to submit all data to the NIH's centralized National Database for Autism Research (NDAR).
 This informatics platform allows for the seamless integration of data, research tools, and research projects from institutions around the world and increases the power and efficiency of ACE research.

-The ACE Program was created in 2007 from the consolidation of the Collaborative Program of Excellence in Autism (CPEA) and the Studies to Advance Autism Treatment and Research (STAART) Network, in an effort to better coordinate autism research across the NIH.
+The ACE Program was created in 2007 from the consolidation of the NICHD’s past efforts on autism research, the Collaborative Program of Excellence in Autism (CPEA) and the Studies to Advance Autism Treatment and Research (STAART) Network, in an effort to better coordinate autism research across the NIH.

 - The structural and functional differences in the brains of infants who will later develop autism, including differences linked to learning, emotion, behavior, and communication

 - Assessment of two types of behavioral treatments for children with ASD who use only minimal verbal communication

 - The genetic and environmental factors influencing the development of autism using detailed records and biospecimens from 4.5 million births involving 20,000 cases of ASD from 7 countries

 - Brain development in infants diagnosed with tuberous sclerosis complex, to gain insights into how autism develops

 - The genetic bases of autism risk and of specific symptoms of autism, such as communication difficulties and repetitive behaviors